wintered/ET/README.md

 ET: Enumerative Testing of SMT Solvers
 ==============================================

-An enumerative testing framework.
-Given an context-free grammar (in ANTRL format) and a number of desired tests, ET enumerates **the smallest inputs** from that grammar.
-ET can be used to stress-test software exploiting the small-scope hypothesis [Jackson '04]
+ET **exhaustively enumerate test cases** based on a context-free grammar.
+It will generate small test cases first exploiting the the small-scope hypothesis which states that *"most bugs in software trigger on small inputs"*.
+Testing in this way, has several unique
+benefits:

-ET is built on top of testing-feat, a Haskell testing library for enumeration of algebraic datatypes.
+ET is built on top of `testing-feat`, a Haskell testing library for enumeration of algebraic datatypes.

 ## Installation